 Seriously, it’s becoming a damned Terminator movie.
 There is not a single day I don’t receive a bot-generated comment (“Keep up the good work!”, “Love your account!
 Would you like to check mine?” and other rubbish), bot-generated follower or a fantastic offer to get 5.000 followers in a breeze.
 And my Instagram account is TINY!
 I do not want to know how many of these you can get if you have a sizeable account.

 What happens is that the proportion between real engagement on my account and the fake engagement is so ridiculous that it is not fun anymore.
 My gut feeling tells me that for each one single ‘real’ follower, I get something between 5-10 bot-generated ones (who follow & unfollow at some point).

 Here’s a little story.
 It’s about a guy, let’s call him Tim:

-I knew Tim from his YouTube channel and I was even a subscriber for some time, since I enjoyed his videos.
+I knew Tim from his YouTube channel and I was even a subscriber for some time since I enjoyed his videos.
 One day, quite surprisingly, I got a like and follow from Tim.
 I was very pleased, followed back and wrote him a personal message saying thanks for following me and that I really enjoy Tim’s YouTube channel.
-Tim repplied with thanks.
+Tim replied with thanks.
 The moment I did my next Instagram post – boom! – Tim unfollowed.
 People using bot strategies often unfollow you when you upload a new post since it is more difficult to spot the decline of numbers in the swirl of new likes, comments and follows.

 Result?
 I unsubscribed Tim on all platforms.
 He lost one real fan doing shady stuff.
 Do I want to be part of it?
 No.